mimoduo/mimogear/docs/postcss/components.md

 ##Buttons

 Buttons are styled all at once at first and then extended using simple class modifiers.
 Focus and hover states are also combined to ensure proper keyboard and mouse focus.
-Disabled styles are also provided to prevent any sort of confusion while interacting with a disabled button.
+Disabled styles are also provided to prevent any sort of confusion during interaction.

 ```postcss
 .button {